 Yousuf v.
 SamantarThe first human rights case to address atrocities in Somalia under the Siad Barre regime.

-On August 28, 2012, U.S. District Court Judge Leonie Brinkema awarded $21 million in compensatory and punitive damages against former Somali General Mohamed Ali Samantar.
-In a hearing before Judge Brinkema on February 23, 2012, General Samantar had accepted liability and responsibility for damages for torture, extrajudicial killing, war crimes and other human rights abuses committed against the civilian population of Somalia during the brutal Siad Barre regime, the military dictatorship that ruled that country from 1969 to 1991.
+On August 28, 2012, U.S. district court Judge Leonie Brinkema awarded $21 million in compensatory and punitive damages against former Somali General Mohamed Ali Samantar, who has lived in Virginia since 1997.
+In a hearing before Judge Brinkema on February 23, 2012, General Samantar accepted liability and responsibility for damages for torture, extrajudicial killing, war crimes and other human rights abuses committed against the civilian population of Somalia during the brutal Siad Barre regime, the military dictatorship that ruled that country from 1969 to 1991.

-During the 1980s, General Samantar presided over an increasingly repressive military that committed horrific atrocities with particular harshness in the northern part of Somalia, and particularly against people who were of Isaaq heritage.
+During the 1980s, General Samantar presided over an increasingly repressive military that committed horrific atrocities with particular harshness in the northern part of Somalia, and particularly against people of Isaaq heritage.
 In response to this brutality, a pro-democracy resistance movement emerged, calling itself the Somali National Movement, or the SNM.
-The SNM drew its strength from the Issaq.
+The SNM drew its strength from the Issaq population.
 Though the SNM also committed human rights violations, the overwhelming number of atrocities were committed by Somali government soldiers.

-As the SNM’s strength grew, the Somalia Armed Forces retaliated with increasing brutality against unarmed civilians.
-The Somali Armed Forces killed and looted livestock, blew up water reservoirs, destroyed homes, and tortured, imprisoned and summarily executed civilians accused of supporting the SNM, including businessmen, teachers, high school students and nomads simply tending their herds.
+As the SNM’s strength grew, the Somali Armed Forces retaliated with increasing brutality against unarmed civilians.
+The Somali Armed Forces killed and looted livestock; blew up water reservoirs; destroyed homes; and tortured, imprisoned and summarily executed civilians accused of supporting the SNM, including businessmen, teachers, high school students and nomads simply tending their herds.

 During this time, defendant Mohamed Ali Samantar served as Vice President and Minister of Defense (1980-1986) and Prime Minister of Somalia (1987-1990).
 In June 1988, the Somali government's brutal counterinsurgency war against the SNM culminated in an indiscriminate aerial and ground assault on Hargeisa, the nation's second largest city.
 The attack struck civilian neighborhoods the hardest and leveled most of the city; over 5,000 residents were killed.
 In an interview with the BBC in 1989, Samantar admitted to giving the final order approving these operations.
 Listen to that interview here or read the transcript here.